jakubmatyszewski/nofluffscrapper/README.md

 ---

-By default script sends report to email.
-You should pass `EMAIL` and `PASSWORD` as enviromental variables.
+You can enable scrapper to send you reports via emails additionally - to do so, you should pass `EMAIL` and `PASSWORD` as enviromental variables.

+---

+The script is prepackaged in docker-compose, with `Selenium`, `Redis`, `Flask` and `Scrapper` services that will serve full experience of using the scrapper.
+Just run the `docker-compose up -d`.